Prizewinner 2022: Vincent Kling

 The following titles, all published in the USA or Canada in 2021, were submitted for consideration for this year's prize.

-Shelley Frisch, jury chair of the Helen & Kurt Wolff Translator’s Prize, reflects on the twenty-five year history of the prize, its significance to literature in translation, and its role in honoring the Wolff family’s extraordinary legacy in publishing.
+Shelley Frisch, jury chair of the Helen & Kurt Wolff Translator’s Prize, reflects on the 25 year history of the prize in 2021, its significance to literature in translation, and its role in honoring the Wolff family’s extraordinary legacy in publishing.

 Commemorating the 25th Anniversary of the Helen & Kurt Wolff Translator's Prize